w0wayush/LLD-Java-and-CPP/SOLID Principles/SRP/README.md

 }

-// Not Violet SRP: Chef class with a single responsibility of cooking class Chef {
+// Not Violates SRP: Chef class with a single responsibility of cooking class Chef {
     public void cook(String dish) {
         System.out.println("Chef is cooking " + dish);